 To provide a broad range of the best materials and services to the residents of Ferguson, the Ferguson Municipal Public Library is part of the Municipal Library Consortium of St. Louis.
 This consortium has 9 member libraries, in University City, Kirkwood, Webster Groves, Richmond Heights, Brentwood, Maplewood, Rock Hill, Valley Park, and, of course, Ferguson.
 A library card from any of these libraries will work at Ferguson Municipal Public Library!

-Ferguson residents may obtain a library card from St. Louis City Public Library, St. Louis County Library, and St. Charles City-County Library.
+Ferguson residents may obtain a library card from St. Louis Public Library, St. Louis County Library, St. Charles City-County Library, Jefferson County Library, and Scenic Regional Library.
 We will issue a Ferguson card to residents of these districts.
-Library fans will often end up with 4 library cards, one for each district.
-Part of the reciprocal agreement includes Ferguson Municipal Public Library paying the other libraries a quarter for each item checked out by a Ferguson resident, and vice-versa.
+Library fans will often end up with multiple library cards, one for each district.